Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 8. Construct a narrative for your brand

-Through your posted images you speak to the interests and desires of your audience.
+Through your posted images, you speak to the interests and desires of your audience.
 In return, they give you comments and likes.
 Let the pictures and their captions do the storytelling for you.
-When people glance at your feed they should get a defined sense of what your brand is all about.
-Having that defined narrative reinforces your identity and makes it easier to compose captions and chose pictures to post.
+When people glance at your feed, they should get a defined sense of what your brand is all about.
+Having that defined narrative reinforces your identity and makes it easier to compose captions and choose pictures to post.

 9. Share great content

 Remember, you're creating a visual aesthetic for your brand.
 Instagram is all about visuals.
 Think about what you'll showcase.
 Sometimes it's obvious.
 If you're a restaurant, it's food.
 If you're a clothing line, it's clothes.
 If you offer services, you can showcase customer stories, maybe using a branded hashtag.
 You can go behind the scenes to highlight what goes on in the office or to introduce your staff.

 Strive for a consistent look once you decide on a content theme.
 Consistent colors and filters add a consistency that encourages continuing to scroll through for more.
 Natural light is always best.
 Try unique angles to shoot your picture.
 Edit consistently.